How to Become a Saint

 –Jesus to St. Faustina

-God calls ALL of His children to spend their time on earth seeking to surrender their will for His, accepting His grace, loosing–their want for sin and the world’s pleasures–so we can spend our desires seeking to better know, serve and love Him, so God can take every moment of our lives and use it to transform us into the saints we are meant to become.
+God calls ALL of His children to spend our time on earth seeking to surrender our will for His, loosing our want for sin and the world’s pleasures, so our desires can now be for God alone–seeking to better know, love and serve God for the salvation of souls.
+Then God can take every moment of our lives and use it to transform us into the saints we are meant to be.

 We don’t need to know anything to begin on the path to sanctity (The Way of Perfection).
-We just need to really want to become a saint and if we honestly seek Him, God will give us all the knowledge and strength we need to change so to live His will and become a perfect saint–Believe!
+We just need to really want to become a saint and if we honestly seek Him, God will give us all the knowledge and strength we need to one step at a time change.
+Believe!

 “[Our] bodies do not lack wherewith [the ability] to ‘co-operate unto good, to such as, according to His purpose, are called to be saints.'”